Why Georgia (the Country) is the New Hub for Digital Nomads

 For a decade, digital nomads prioritized tropical climates, but a shift toward "fiscal residency optimization" has made Georgia a frontrunner.
 Unlike the complex "D7" visas in Portugal or the high cost of living in Dubai, Georgia offers a unique combination: a 365-day visa-free stay for citizens of 95+ countries and a 1% flat tax rate for small businesses.
 This isn't just a marketing claim; it is a codified legal framework designed to attract human capital.

 Consider the professional ecosystem in Tbilisi.
-Neighborhoods like Vake and Vera are no longer just residential districts but clusters of high-speed fiber-optic hubs and coworking spaces like Terminal and Impact Hub.
+Neighborhoods like vake and Vera are no longer just residential districts but clusters of high-speed fiber-optic hubs and coworking spaces like Terminal and Impact Hub.
 In 2023 alone, the number of registered individual entrepreneurs in Georgia saw a significant double-digit percentage increase, largely driven by tech professionals from the EU, US, and CIS countries.
 The "work from anywhere" dream here is backed by an average internet speed of 30-50 Mbps on mobile and up to 100 Mbps on optical fiber via providers like Magti and Silknet.

-The Pitfalls of Unprepared Relocation
+Unprepared Relocation

 The biggest mistake newcomers make is treating Georgia as a "permanent vacation" without formalizing their status.
 While the 365-day visa-free entry is generous, remaining a "perpetual tourist" can lead to complications with international banking.
 Services like Wise or Revolut often require proof of residency or tax ID to maintain high-limit accounts.
 Without local tax registration, you risk falling into a "tax gray zone" where you owe money to your home country despite living abroad.